 Ever since I was young I've been involved in activist organizing.
 When I went to university and did my undergraduate degree I was in the Lesbian and Gay society, as it was called, and we organized for LGBT officers and Pride events and inclusion events.
 When I lived in Leeds I was involved in the early organization of Pride there.
 So I've always been involved in LGBT activist groups, and obviously in LGBT communities and social spaces.
 Since I was a teenager I've also been in feminist spaces and feminist activist spaces, and I’ve very much been involved in in feminist organizing, in terms of my work and career in the women's sector as well.
 And what I know, and what anybody in either of those communities knows, is that they overlap.
 They are all mixed together.
 There aren't dividing lines between them, you know: there are people working in the women's sector who are LGBTQ.
 Likewise, there are feminists working in LGBTQ organizations and activism: all of these things overlap, because people have multiple identities and multiple parts of themselves.
 And so that's another reason why I wanted to write the book about what was happening in in the gender wars: because I know that they aren't two discrete and warring camps.
 I know that they overlap, and I know that not least because I've been involved in both myself at the same time.

-I've also been involved in creating social spaces for butch femme lesbians, transgender and trans-masculine identified people.
+I've also been involved in creating social spaces for butch and femme lesbians, transgender and trans-masculine identified people.
 And you know those communities don't feature so much in the gender wars, because the focus and the scrutiny is very much on trans women.
 Whenever trans men or trans masculine people or butch lesbians or masculine women get mentioned it's often in quite an infantilizing way; they are constructed as convenient victims.
 Gender war narratives will say that people are ‘being transed’, they're being brainwashed, that there's some sort of attempt to ‘steal those people away’ to a trans identity.
 And these borders between female masculinity and butch lesbian masculinity, the question of what is a transgender identity or trans male identity: well, we've been having those debates ourselves within our communities for years for as long as I can remember, and for as long as I've been in them and we managed to have those debates and disagreements and arguments with each other.
 But what's happened now with the gender wars is that people from the outside, who are often not from those communities themselves -- and, in fact, in many cases are heterosexual women -- people are now on the outside looking in and scrutinizing and pathologising communities that I've been part of, are using issues that we ourselves have addressed and discussed, and then have weaponized them to attack trans women.
 So that's another reason why I feel have a stake in this.
-Another reason is that, on the other hand, I did not like to see feminist theory and particularly radical feminist theory, a lot of which I subscribe to, again being used to attack a minority group, to attack trans women.
+Another reason is that, on the other hand, I did not like to see feminist theory and particularly radical feminist theory, a lot of which I subscribe to, again being used to attack another minority group, to attack trans women.